Vmussato/Eloquent-translation/ptbr.md

 O array de strings não é muito fácil de se trabalhar.
 O que nós estamos interessados é nos destinos que podemos alcançar a partir de um determinado local.
 Vamos converter a lista de estradas para uma estrutura de dados que, para cada local, nos diga para onde podemos ir a partir dele.

-The network of roads in the village forms a _((graph))_.
-A graph is a collection of points (places in the village) with lines between them (roads).
-This graph will be the world that our robot moves through.

 {{index "roadGraph object"}}

-The array of strings isn't very easy to work with.
-What we're interested in is the destinations that we can reach from a given place.
-Let's convert the list of roads to a data structure that, for each place, tells us what can be reached from there.

 ```{includeCode: true}
 function buildGraph(edges) {